 In less serious cases, concussion symptoms often resolve on their own with rest and pain medication.
 However, while rest is often cited as an effective concussion treatment, recent studies suggest that rest alone can actually slow down the recovery process.
 Physical therapy can therefore be a major asset to the recovery process and can even help you return to regular activities faster.
 In fact, a study showed that physical therapy exercises can improve patients’ Post-Concussion Symptom Scale (PCSS) score.

 Physical therapists can use therapeutic techniques geared toward retraining your balance center to help you recover from a concussion.
 More specifically, treatments like vestibular therapy can address dizziness and body stabilization, as well as reduce your risk of falling due to imbalance.
 In addition, gait training exercises can help you regain a steady walking pattern.

 Find help for a concussion at Back in Motion Physical Therapy

 Concussions have been a big topic of conversation in the media lately.
 They also carry some fairly significant consequences if not well managed.
-Recognizing some of these symptoms, managing the symptoms appropriately, and reporting symptoms to trainers and doctors are the best ways to prevent or minimize excessive head trauma and residual symptoms down the road.
+Recognizing some of these early symptoms, managing the symptoms appropriately, and reporting symptoms to trainers and doctors are the best ways to prevent or minimize excessive head trauma and residual symptoms down the road.
 You can also find help for these symptoms from our Back in Motion Physical Therapy team.

 Contact us today for more information about our available physical therapy services or to schedule an initial appointment.